TheJacksonLaboratory/2018-10-22-hpc-bh/index.md

   Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
+This workshop is only open to Jackson Laboratory employees.
 {% if page.carpentry == "swc" %}
   {% include sc/who.html %}
 {% elsif page.carpentry == "dc" %}